Local Coverage Determination (LCD)

 Indications of Coverage

-The use of serum mass spectrometry (MS) in monoclonal gammopathies (MGs), as a potential alternative to serum immunofixation electrophoresis (sIFE), may be considered medically necessary for:
+The use of serum mass spectrometry (MS) in monoclonal gammopathies (MGs), and the concurrent use of serum or urine immunofixation electrophoresis (sIFE) is considered medically necessary for:

 1. Diagnosis: Initial detection of M-protein in patients with suspected monoclonal gammopathy (MG) to confirm a serum protein electrophoresis (SPEP) or serum free light-chain (sFLC) abnormality (1), or